nuuuwan/news_lk3_data/README.md

 ECONOMYNEXT – Sri Lanka’s Cabinet of Ministers will temporarily remove existing restrictions on the import of rice, Health Minister Nalinda Jayatissa has said.

+On November 20, Trade Minister Wasantha Samarasinghe said the government will import 70,000 metric tonnes of nadu rice to address a shortfall in the market, through two state agencies.

+Sathosa and the State Trading Corporation will import 52,000 metrics tonnes of this.

+“In addition to this, the government decided to temporarily remove existing restrictions on the import of rice

-“Considering the current shortage of Nadu rice and other types of rice in the local market, as well as the damage caused to paddy cultivation due to the heavy rains of the past few days, the Cabinet approved temporarily removing the existing restrictions on the import of rice,” Jayatissa told reporters on Tuesday.
+“Considering the current shortage of some types of rice in the local market, as well as the damage caused to paddy cultivation due to the heavy rains of the past few days, the Cabinet approved temporarily removing the existing restrictions on the import of rice,” Jayatissa told reporters on Tuesday.

 He said the Cabinet decided to grant permission to import rice until December 20, without obtaining import control licenses.

-On November 20, Trade Minister Wasantha Samarasinghe said the government will import 70,000 metric tonnes of rice to address a shortfall in the market, through two state agencies, Sathosa and the State Trading Corporation.
-(Colombo/Dec9/2024)

 ◼️